City of Sycamore Wastewater Treatment Plant

 Project Costs and User Rates

 During design, this last phase had an estimated total cost of $24.81 million.
 However, through value engineering and a competitive bidding environment, the City received multiple bids under the estimate.
-The low construction bid was from Leander Construction, while Nexom provided the low equipment bid.
+The low construction bid was from Leander Construction, while Xylem provided the low equipment bid.
 The project contracts total $22.09 million, a savings of $2.72 million.

 The City will finance the project using sewer connection fees collected from new construction, a loan from the Illinois Environmental Protection Agency, and reserve funds from the Sewer Fund.
 In 2015, the City increased its sewer user fees in anticipation of this project.
-Therefore, no rate increases are expected after the system comes online in 2020.
+Therefore, no rate increases were implemented after the system came online in 2020.
 In addition, these reserve funds have been saved for the expansion and allowed the City to borrow less, thereby saving on the interest costs.
 Earlier in 2019, City Council reduced sewer rates as a result of these reduced construction costs.
 The City has pledged to continue to evaluate costs and review options to make potential decreases to rates refunding savings to users and/or decreasing future costs.